Bothroponera pumicosa (Roger)

 treats this as a genus, never mentioned sculpturata.
 Wheeler

-(1922: 772) is a listing in his catalogue of African ants and there is
+(1922: 772) had a listing in his catalogue of African ants and there is

 no evidence that he actually examined material other than the Congo